The Science Behind Focus

 More than 7,500 people, ages 5 and up have already taken the Focus test.
-Of these, 4,000+ are baseline tests, scores recorded in Focus to establish a healthy normal mark for a person that later can then be used to compare against a test taken after a potential concussive injury.
+Of these, 4,000+ are baseline tests, scores recorded in Focus to establish a healthy normal mark for a person that later can then be used to compare brain activity against a test taken after a potential concussive injury.

 Focus has a .82 test-retest reliability.

-Employed at schools and clinics across the United States, to date Focus, in addition to recording thousands of baseline tests, has also been used 653 times and counting to record impaired marks, or scores that when taken after injury show that the people in question have fallen at least two or more levels below their previous healthy baseline.
+Employed at schools and clinics across the United States, to date Focus, in addition to recording thousands of baseline tests, has also been used 653 times and counting to record scores that when taken after injury show that the people in question have fallen at least two or more levels below their previous healthy baseline.

 Focus Related Research

 We continue to add to these data as we work to improve the validity of Focus.
 If you’re interested in helping us as a research partner, please contact us.
 Several studies are already underway with more planned in 2017 and 2018, targeting specific sports, i.e. football, basketball, soccer, lacrosse, hockey, MMA, and boxing.